Anomalous dimensions of monopole operators at the transitions between Dirac and topological spin liquids: Conclusion

 \section{Conclusion}

-We obtained the scaling dimension of monopole operators at the QCP between a $\U(1)$ DSL and two topological spin liquids, namely the CSL and the $Z_2$ QSL, at next-to-leading order in a $1/N$ expansion.
-The most relevant monopole operator in the CSL case has a minimal charge $q=1/2$ and a scaling dimension $\Delta_{1/2,\QEDGN}=2N\times0.26510+0.118911(7)$, while the analog scaling dimension in the $Z_2$ QSL case is $\Delta_{1/2,\QEDZ}=2N\times0.26510+0.102846(9)$.
-We also rederived the $\QED$ monopole scaling dimensions and found small discrepancies, e.g., the $q=1/2$ anomalous dimension is $-0.038138(5)$ instead of $-0.0383$ and so on for other charges up to $q=5/2$~\citep{pufu_anomalous_2014,pufu_monopoles_2013}.
+We obtained the scaling dimension of monopole operators at the QCP between a $\U(1)$ DSL and two types of topological spin liquids, namely the CSL and a general class of $Z_2$ QSLs, at next-to-leading order in a $1/N$ expansion.
+The most relevant monopole operator in the CSL case has a minimal charge $q=1/2$ and a scaling dimension $\Delta_{1/2,\QEDGN}=2N\times0.26510+0.118911(7)$, while the analog scaling dimension in the case of the simplest $Z_2$ QSL is $\Delta_{1/2,\QEDZ}=2N\times0.26510+0.102846(9)$.
+For the other general $Z_2$ spin liquids, where the spin and valley flavour interaction was included, we obtained a general expression for the anomalous dimension.
+Since the spin/valley interaction reduces the size of the flavour group, an interesting question is what type of hierarchy the monopoles will have and how can one observe this in the monopole scaling dimensions.
+We also rederived the $\QED$ monopole scaling dimensions and found small discrepancies, e.g., the $q=1/2$ anomalous dimension is $-0.038138(5)$ instead of $-0.0383$ and so on for other charges up to $q=5/2$~\citep{pufu_anomalous_2014,dyer_monopole_2013}.
+This will also lead to corrections to the anomalous dimensions of certain monopole operators in QCD$_3$ with non-abelian gauge groups, such as U$(N_c)$, where the $\QED$ anomalous dimension makes its appearance~\cite{dyer_monopole_2013}.

 With these anomalous dimensions, we obtained a fit in the topological charge $q$ and compared the $O(q^{0})$ coefficient with the universal value obtained in a large-charge expansion for operators charged under a global $\U(1)$ symmetry~\citep{hellerman_on_2015}.
 We obtain the expected value $\gamma=-0.0937$ in $\QED$, $\QEDGN$ and $\QEDZ$.
 We also revisited the conjectured duality between $\QEDGN|_{2N=2}$ and in $\CP^{1}$ models~\citep{wang_deconfined_2018}.
 Notably, the $q=1/2$ monopole scaling dimensions in $\QEDGN|_{2N=2}$ agree very well with the scaling dimensions of other operators that are predicted to be equal under the duality.
 Specifically, the anomalous dimension obtained in this work greatly improves this agreement.
 We also argued that all monopoles with equal charges should have the same scaling dimensions in the $\QEDGN|_{2N=2}$ and $\CP^{1}$ models.
 Using next-to-leading order results for both models, we obtain an agreement that is better for a minimally charged monopole, with a relative difference of $3\%$.
 As the topological charge increases, this difference increases and eventually saturates at $10\%$ for $q\to\infty$.